Note: On Tuesdays, you can find me at Your Daily Tripod, owned by my friend TonyD. A longer version of the post below appears there.

 Search an online bookstore for “St. Benedict,” and you’ll get nearly 10,000 results, many of the related to the saint’s rule for monks living in community.
 The rule’s recommendations on humility, obedience and earthly relationships offer much food for thought for all of us, monks and non-monks alike.

 But search for Benedict’s saintly twin sister, Scholastica, whose memorial we observe today, and you will find fewer than a tenth that number of results, and many of those more related to Benedict than to Scholastica.
-We know little about her beyond that she and hersaints_scholastica_shutterstock brother were born approximately 480 in Italy, that she lived in a convent or hermitage, and that she died about 542, a few years before her brother.
+We know little about her beyond that she and her brother were born approximately 480 in Italy, that she lived in a convent or hermitage, and that she died about 542, a few years before her brother.

 The one story that has been passed down about Scholastica is that she and Benedict visited annually.
 As one might imagine, there was a great deal to catch up on when those meetings occurred.
 Finally, Benedict excused himself from one such get-together.
 Scholastica begged him to remain for the evening so the conversation could continue.
 She prayed silently when he refused, and then a severe storm began.
 “See, I asked you and you would not listen to me,” Scholastica admonished Benedict.
 “So I asked my Lord, and he has listened to me.”
 He remained with her until the next day.